-Being a mother is an entirely different experience that women have to go through in life.
-There’s no denying that although it is a fulfilling one, it can suck out all the energy a mom has in a day.
+Being a mother is an entirely different experience that women must go through.
+There’s no denying that although it is fulfilling, it can suck out all the energy a mom has in a day.
 Motherhood is another full-time job wherein one never knows when the holiday will be.
-This is significantly harder when work comes into the equation leaving almost no time to devote to oneself.
+This is significantly harder when work comes into the equation, leaving almost no time to devote to oneself.

-Given all of these, there may come a time when working moms can see themselves in the mirror seems to have lost their youth and charm after just a few years.
+Given all of these, there may come a time when working moms can see themselves in the mirror and seem to have lost their youth and charm after just a few years.
 Hence, self-care is essential.

 Here are six self-care tips for supermoms: